zibbyv/holbertonschool-shell/io_redirections_and_filters/README.md

 * 21-reverse: script that reverses text
 * 22-users_and_homes: script that lists and sorts users and homes directories by cutting and selecting sections of info.
 * command that finds all empty files and directories in the current directory and all sub-directories
+* 23-empty_casks: command that finds all empty files and directories in the current directory and all sub-directories
+* 24-gifs: script that lists all the files with a .gif extension in the current directory and all its sub-directories